Vase Hall 1 by Marguerite Friedlaender Wildenhain, KPM Berlin

 new and unused, approx. 21.3 cm high

-1st choice and without chip, sometimes with traces of time, (see description/photos) a used design object, originals with traces of use,
+First choice and without chip, sometimes with signs of wear (see description/photos), a used design object, originals with signs of wear,

-➩ Here you can find more vintage KPM Berlin products
+➩ Find more vintage KPM Berlin products here